-The City of Princeton Historical Walking Tour, which includes wildly incorrect information about the building’s early history (year it was built and location, name of theater), indicates the Antique Tavern was followed by Charlie’s Pub, Erma’s Bar, Turtle Tap, Kasha’s Bar, Erly Mike’s, Whiskey on Water, and Beerbellys, which it remains in January 2021.
+The City of Princeton Historical Walking Tour, which includes wildly incorrect information about the building’s early history but fares better on later history, indicates Erma’s was followed by Turtle Tap, Kasha’s Bar, Erly Mike’s, Whiskey on Water, and Beerbelly’s, which it remains in January 2022.
 No information is provided regarding dates or owners.

 NEXT: THIEL BUILDING, EAST ROOM – 508 WEST WATER